MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

   // list, the environment creation will also fail.
   // The URIs of registered custom schemes will be treated similar to http URIs
   // for their origins.
-  // They will have tuple origins for URIs with host and opaque origins for
+  // They will have tuple origins for URIs with authority component and opaque origins for
-  // URIs without host as specified in
+  // URIs without authority component as specified in
   /// [7.5 Origin - HTML Living Standard](https://html.spec.whatwg.org/multipage/origin.html)
   // Example:
-  // custom-scheme-with-host://hostname/path/to/resource has origin of
+  // custom-scheme-with-authority://hostname/path/to/resource has origin of
-  // custom-scheme-with-host://hostname
+  // custom-scheme-with-authority://hostname
-  // custom-scheme-without-host:path/to/resource has origin of
+  // custom-scheme-without-authority:path/to/resource has origin of
-  // custom-scheme-without-host:path/to/resource
+  // custom-scheme-without-authority:path/to/resource
   // For WebResourceRequested event, the cases of request URIs and filter URIs
   // with custom schemes will be normalized according to generic URI syntax
   // rules.
 Any non-ASCII characters will be preserved.